monp4r/monp4r/README.md

 # Hola! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> I'm Juanfran, nice to meet you

 I'm a Mathematics and Software Engineering student, passionate about Cibersecurity 🛡️.
-I enjoy securing and building scalable applications, improving and optimizing them.

 - 🌱 As I said before, I'm currently pursuing **Double Degree in Software Engineering and Mathematics at Universidad of Valladolid**.
 - ⚡ **Fun fact:** I **strongly** believe in the *Butterfly Effect*: Tiny actions can wield mighty consequences.
 Just as a butterfly's wings shape distant weather patterns, I recognize the deep link between everyday choices and enduring impacts. 🦋